vmunix486/blua/README.md

 Another good thing about BLua is that everything is compiled into the executable itself, and not as a Lua module that for whatever reason needs CMake to compile. (looking at you, FLTK modules...)

+Documentation for all the functions added is in ADDITIONS.md.

 # Libraries

  - Raylib